JonWil91/milestone-4/README.md

 Once you have met the above criteria you would be ready to clone this project to run locally.

-* At the top of the page clicking the green 'Clone or Download' gives you two otions to clone this GitHub repository.
+* At the top of the page (as it is currently laid out) clicking the green 'Clone or Download' gives you two otions to clone this GitHub repository.
 You can download the file as a zip-file and upload it into your new workspace, please ensure that you unzip the file first.
 Or alternatively you can copy the repository web URL, open the Git CLI terminal and type: git clone https://github.com/JonWil91/Milestone-4.git.
 * Ensure you have navigated to the correct file location using the 'cd' command
 * The next step would be to create a file named 'env.py', this will be an important file for safely storying your credentials.
 * The next required step would be ensuring you have an up to date requirements.txt file.
 This can be initialised by typing 'sudo -H pip3 -r requirements.txt' into the terminal, the syntax may differ slightly between IDE's as for use in GitPod the 'sudo' element was not required.